Hobby: Making and tinkering

-3D Printing is a relatively new technology and already a major hobby as the cost of printers has fallen sharply.
-It is a good example of how hobbyists quickly engage with new technologies, communicate with one another and become producers related to their former hobby.
+3D Printing is a relatively new technology and has become a hobby as the cost of printers has come down.
+It is an example of how hobbyists can quickly engage with new technologies, communicate with one another and become producers related to their former hobby.
 3D modeling is the process of making mathematical representations of three dimensional items and is an aspect of 3D printing.

 Dressmaking has been a major hobby up until the late 20th century, in order to make cheap clothes, but also as a creative design and craft challenge.
 It has been reduced by the low cost of manufactured clothes.

 Cooking is for some people an interest, a hobby, a challenge and a source of significant satisfaction.
 For many other people it is a job, a chore, a duty, like cleaning.
 In the early 21st century the importance of cooking as a hobby was demonstrated by the high popularity of competitive television cooking programs.